prontoexists/OSProj3/devlog.md

 Was relatively straight forward, Create, insert, search, load, etc were all used.
 Made an initial error with the elses and elifs but it was just syntax and usage.

+5/09/2025 - Took time to research the header format of the project.
+We use an 8s sequence from the magic value provided while two 64 unsigned integers are used twice.